Radomir Antić: Third time at Atlético

-Antić's third stint at the club, which came during the second part of 1999–2000 season (started in February 2000) turned out to be the most difficult.
-Following Ranieri's dismissal after matchday 26 with the club in administration due to accumulated debts, Antić took over a squad that was already in a tailspin, sitting in 17th league spot barely hovering above relegation zone.
+Antić's third stint at the club began in February 2000 during the latter part of 1999–2000 season under difficult circumstances.
+Following Ranieri's dismissal after league matchday 26 with the club in administration due to accumulated debts, Antić took over a squad already in a tailspin, sitting in 17th league spot barely hovering above relegation zone.

 Antić's third arrival to the club ahead of matchday 27 did little to change matters as Atlético lost on his return, falling back into the relegation zone and never coming out of it until the end of the season.
 Despite the goalscoring exploits of Jimmy Floyd Hasselbaink, they were eliminated from 1999–2000 UEFA Cup at the eight-final stage by Lens, but relegation from La Liga several months later came as the most painful blow of all.
-Antić was terminated after matchday 37 after Atlético was already mathematically relegated with one league match left in the season; for the final match, the team was coached by Fernando Zambrano.
+Antić was terminated after matchday 37 after Atlético was already relegated with one league match left in the season; for the final match, the team was coached by Fernando Zambrano.

 Making the Copa del Rey final for the second consecutive season came as one bright spot in an otherwise disastrous season, but even that was not to be as they were beaten to the trophy by Espanyol.